juliuspr/on-hornplaying/content/conceptual/sound-production/respiration-breathing/creating-pressure/_index.md

 weight: 5
 ---

-Air escapes the lungs when the pressure inside lungs (your chest) is greater than outside.
+Air flow from the lungs is created when the pressure inside lungs (your chest) is greater than outside.
 There are two ways to create this pressure.

-1. When you fill the lungs with air and sigh, the air comes out by itself.
-The pressure is created by due to gravity (the weight of your body).
-This is very effortless
+1. Fill the lungs with air and sigh: the air will come out by itself.
+Gravity (the weight of your body) creates pressure inside your chest.
+Air escapes without effort on your part.
+See [Yawn and Sigh]({{< relref "yawn-and-sigh">}})
-2.

-1. Effortless, air comes out without effort, as long as you do not hold it
-2. Effort
+2. If there is any air in your lungs, you can engage the muscles of your upper body to increase the pressure within your chest (thorax).
+This will also cause the air to escape.
+Engaging muscles requires some effort.

+It is useful to be able to create pressure with both of these methods.